Posted on December 28, 2010 by Contributor

 Filed under: Family, Memories, Photography, Southern, VIDEO MAN AND SURRIE BELLE | 8 Comments »

-Posted on November 4, 2010 by Administrator
+Posted on November 4, 2010 by Contributor

 The Tater Tot or Hansel won third place in the costume contest in Lexington on Halloween.
 Do you think him giving the judges a thumbs up might have helped him any?
 He had such a good time at Halloween this year going trick or treating and eating candy.
 I think he ate candy all day and it all came back up during the night!